OfficeDev/Property-Inspection-Code-Sample/AndroidRepairApp/README-Android.md

 Items that you need a real Android device to run
 ------------------------------------------------

-Some of the functionality int he app will not work in the Android emulator.
+Some of the functionality in the app will not work in the Android emulator.
 You must run the app on a real device to use the following functionality.

 1. Uploading a video to the Office 365 Video Portal.
 2. Opening Word, Excel, and PowerPoint documents in the native Android Office applications via Deep Links.